kshaffer/theory3/assessments.md

 - 1 point: an honest attempt, but not yet concert-ready
 - 0 points: no attempt made, or video reflects little-to-no preparation

-Video performances will generally be due early in the unit, submitted on by 8am on Mondays.
+Video performances will generally be due early in the unit, submitted by 8am on Mondays.
 Videos receiving 1 point will be allowed to submit a second video one week after the original due date, in order to re-attempt the full 2 points (accurate, concert-ready performance).
 Further reassessments *may* be allowed, at the discretion of the Tuesday/Thursday section instructor.

 Details about specific pieces, collaboration options, etc. will be provided as performance videos are assigned.